artsus4/hakchi2-wiki/FAQ.md

 **Q: Can I play european/PAL games?**

-A: NES Mini can emulate only NTSC NES.
+A: NES Mini's default emulator can emulate only NTSC NES.
 There is command line argument to enable PAL emulation but it’s not working for some reason.
 All european NES Minis actually the same as USA versions and they are running NTSC versions of games.
 So you can play not all PAL games and this games will run faster.
 Use “(U)” and “(J)” ROMs if possible.

 **Q: How many games can be uploaded to NES Mini?**